paper-radio/gom-jabbar/guides/redux.md

 ## Actions

 Actions are **objects** that describe which operation the reducer has to perform.
 Actions are simple objects.
 At the bare minimum they must contain at least one property called `type`.
 The type property is essentially the name of the reducer that will be called to transform the application state.
+Actions can optionally contain a property called payload.
+Payload can deliver optional data to the reducer.

+### Take Away

+1 Actions are objects
+2 Actions must contain a type
+3 They can also contain a payload

 ## Action Creators